Botswana - Kujwana

 PAYABLE LOCALLY Tips.

-TRANSFERS There are three transfer options.
-By helicopter is $389.77 per person each way (min 2); by vehicle and boat is $188.60 per person each way; by light aircraft and vehicle is $270.32 per person each way.
-Transfer prices are based on a minimum of two persons transferring.
-Please note that the light aircraft option is dependant on water levels.
+TRANSFERS There are two transfer options.
+By helicopter is £340.00 per person each way (min 2) and by light aircraft and vehicle is £280.00 per person each way.
+For helicopter transfers, prices are based on a minimum of two persons transferring.
+Please note that the light aircraft option is dependent on water levels.

 We can also arrange transfers from or to other camps in Botswana.